It cannot be very clear for people new to all the new inputs and outputs, knowing all the new devices and methods.

 Still, it is useful to know about the different limitations and cost differences between each connection.

 CHAPTER 1: VGA to HDMI

 PCs that use the VGA interface have to work with lower video resolution due to limitations with the video card.

 CHAPTER 2: Can VGA to HDMI Carry Sound?

 These audio connectors can also be called component audio connectors.
-However, a regular person would be able to recognize them more easily as the colored ports in a TV: red, yellow and white.
+However, a regular person would recognize them more easily as the colored ports in a TV: red, yellow, and white.

-If your TV monitor needs an RCA for its audio, i.e., only the red and white, then you have to get an affordable 3.5mm audio port to the RCA device converter.
+If your TV monitor needs an RCA for its audio, i.e., only the red and white, you must get an affordable 3.5mm audio port to the RCA device converter.

 CHAPTER 3: VGA to HDMI Converter